Fighters from Yemen claim to have captured site in Saudi Arabia after battle.

 “I don’t think the Houthis have any chance of succeeding in the end.
 They will be isolated, they will be squeezed between two armies and I think eventually they will run out of any luck.”

-Hundreds of people have died in northern Yemen since the country’s army began its offensive against the Houthis on August 11.
+Hundreds of people have died in northern Yemen since the country’s army began an offensive against the Houthis on August 11.

 An offshoot of Shia Islam, the Zaidis are a minority in a predominantly Sunni Arabian peninsula but form the majority in northern Yemen.
 Only a small minority of Zaidis are involved in the Houthi uprising.